Injecting linguistic knowledge into BERT for Dialogue State Tracking: Model

 $\mathbf{U}_Q^h, \mathbf{U}_K^h, \mathbf{V}_Q^h, \mathbf{V}_K^h (h\in1, \cdots, H)$, $\mathbf{V}_Q^a, \mathbf{V}_K^a$ are linear weight matrices learnt at fine-tuning stage.

 The output of attention layer $\hat{\matr{A}}^h$ is then calculated using the new key and query matrices, followed by overlaying CPM attention on top:

-where $\hat{M} = \text{softmax} (M'), M'_{[i,j]}$ indicates the similarity between token i and j as defined in \ref{sec:CPM}.
+where $\hat{M} = \text{softmax} (M'), M'$ indicates the similarity between tokens in the same utterance, as defined in Equation 2 in \ref{sec:CPM}.
 We note that the nature of $\tanh$ function ensures that $\lambda_Q^h, \lambda_K^h \in [-1,1]$, enabling the CPM context to augment attention both positively and negatively.
-This enhancement, albeit affecting the convexity properties of attention, has been validated in preceding studies to enrich the representation space of attention matrices in diverse NLP tasks.
-We conjecture that these enhancements would have analogous favorable implications in Dialogue State Tracking (DST).
+This enhancement, albeit affecting the convexity properties of attention, has been validated in preceding studies to enrich the representation space of attention matrices in other NLP tasks \cite{wu_topic_2018}.
+We conjecture that these enhancements, demonstrated to be related to hints for dialogue processing, would have favorable implications in DST, which will be assessed in the experiment section below.